open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 the OpenTelemetry Metric API.

-[`RecordBatch`](api.md#recordbatch-calling-convention) is a user-level API implemented directly by the SDK.
+[`RecordBatch`](api.md#recordbatch-calling-convention) is a user-level API implemented directly by the Accumulator.

 The two instrument constructors build [_synchronous_ and _asynchronous_](api.md#synchronous-and-asynchronous-instruments-compared)